Kerry Frampton is Artistic Director of Splendid Productions.

 From 2018 Kerry has taken the role of visiting lecturer at LIPA – Epic Realism in Practice course - BA Applied Theatre and Artistic Practice and BA Acting

-Are you an actor that wants to explore an alternative way of making work?
+Are you an actor that wants to explore an alternative approach to your craft?

-Does the work of Brecht as a playwright and practitioner interest you?
+Does the stylized work of Berkoff as a maker of theatre interest you?

-Then this is arguably the course for you…
+Then this is indisputably the course for you…

-This practical acting course is an in-depth exploration of a vitally important element of the foundations of contemporary theatre.
-Concentrating on the key practitioners of this movement Brecht and Piscator, students will spend the week immersing themselves in both the history and the legacy of this influential but often unsung theatre genre
+This practical acting course is an in-depth exploration of Berkoff’s unique approach to theatre.
+Concentrating on a number of key texts by Berkoff, students will spend the week immersing themselves in both the writing and practice of this influential but often unsung theatre genre

-- Practically explore and be inspired by Brecht’s plays and poetry
+- practically explore and be inspired by the plays of Steven Berkoff.

-This course is for actors and directors, no previous experience of Epic Theatre is required simply a willingness to get up and give things a go.
+This course is for actors and directors, no previous experience of Berkoff is required simply a willingness to get up and give things a go